-I was building simple worker using Go & VIPS o do some kind of magic with images.
-I chose VIPS because is blazing fast in comparison with other Go image processing libraries.
+I built a simple worker to do some magic with images by using Go & VIPS .
+I chose VIPS because it is blazing fast compared to other Go image processing libraries.
 So this is the story about what went wrong.

-Because my DEV setup is Apple MacBook Pro with M1 Apple Silicon it’s always tricky to compile something to the proper architecture.
-Installing VIPS on my machine it’s pretty straight forward:
+Because my DEV setup is Apple MacBook Pro with M1 Apple Silicon, it’s always tricky to compile something to the proper architecture.
+Installing VIPS on my machine, it’s pretty straightforward:

 brew install vips

-Sometimes it’s just enough, sometimes it doesn’t and you have to setup additional settings to make it work, like:
+Sometimes it’s just enough, sometimes it doesn’t, and you have to setup additional settings to make it work, like:

 jpegsave_buffer: no property named 'subsample_mode'

-Real problems started when I tried to build proper binary for
+Real problems started when I built a proper binary for